nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### `tx_proposal_window`
-Window for submitting proposals in the second stage specified by NC-max.
+Interval for submitting proposals in the second stage specified by NC-Max.
 Set between 2 and 10 blocks in CKB.

 <img src={useBaseUrl("img/tx-proposal-window.png")}/>